Practice Problems – Sex Linkage

 1. Coat color in cats is a codominant trait and is also located on the X chromosome.
 Cats can be black, orange or tortoiseshell (mix of black and orange)A tortoiseshell cat has black and oRange fur color (XBXR).
 Show the cross between a female tortoiseshell cat and an orange male ( XRY) .
 How many offspring are calico?

-2. A female calico cat is crossed with a male black cat.
+2. A black female cat is crossed with an orange male cat.
 What are the phenotypes of the offspring and in what proportion?

 4. Eye color in fruit flies is sex linked, with the recessive allele causing white eyes.
 Show the cross for a white eyed female and a red-eyed male.
 How many offspring will have white eyes and what is their sex?

 6. In humans, colorblindness is sex linked and recessive.
 If a woman is is colorblind, what percentage of her sons will also be colorblind?